 The census of April 1911 placed the family living at The Green, Salthouse on the north Norfolk coast.
 I can’t quite place the exact cottage which is described in the census as on Holt Road (now Purdy Street) but it’s one of those next door to the Dun Cow pub.
 The picture of Emma above was taken at Salthouse.
 Quite what caused such a shift from Tasburgh is unknown, but the by now 19yr old William Jnr was recorded as working in a stone pit, probably in the pits among the Bronze Age burial mounds on Gallows Hill or thereabouts.
 I can’t imagine digging flint or gravel from the north Norfolk ridge was the most inspiring career for a young man, which perhaps explains the fact that the next we hear of William is in 1915 and he is in Calgary, Alberta, Canada.
 In my first blog about Harry Crook and his brothers, I’ve mused about why farm boys left Norfolk for Canada.
 The Dominions Land Act of 1872 clearly attracted young men with aspirations of striking out on their own, with the promise of 160 acres and a fresh start.
 As with the Crook boys, I’ve no idea what sparked the interest in William.

-I’ve got no information about exactly where William settled in Alberta, other than he probably made the trip in 1912.
+I’ve got no information about exactly where William settled in Alberta, other than he made the trip to Canada in April 1913, from Southampton via Portland, Maine.
 By 1914 he was married to Helen Bentley in Calgary, who gave birth on 7th July 1915 to a daughter Queenie Irene, named after his youngest sister.
 His occupation was given as ‘rancher.’
-I know nothing about Helens origins, whether she was British, American or Canadian, but she was born in 1894.
+I know nothing about Helens origins, whether she was originally British, American or Canadian, but she was born in 1894.
 By now, Canada had provided many men for the Great War, and the Canadian Expeditionary Force had entered the conflict in the early weeks of the year.
 The initial drafts had been made up of many men from the old country, so I suppose it was difficult for young able bodied men like William to avoid the call to arms.
 On August 21st 1915 William enlisted at Sarcee Camp in Calgary.
 Helen was 21 and Queenie was six weeks old.
 William, aged 24, was on his way back to Europe.

 William was enlisted into the Canadian Army Medical Corps.
 I have no idea how selection took place for fighting units, but on his attestation papers, William is described as 5′ 11.5″ tall with a 36.5″ chest, brown hair and hazel eyes.
 Although I have no picture, I can see a tall slender youth, perhaps too slender to be a soldier, and perhaps someone decided he was best suited to a non-combat role.
 It would make no difference to the outcome of his war.